mateuszwieloch/dotfiles/README.md

 ## Keyboard

-- in settings, go to Text tab and disable 'Capitalize words automatically' and 'Add period with double-space'
+- in settings, go to Text tab and disable 'Capitalize words automatically', 'Add period with double-space', 'Use smart quotes and dashes'
 - in settings, go to Shortcuts and disable:
     - Under Keyboard: Show/Hide Trackpad Handwriting (conflicts with IntelliJ)
     - Under Services: Search man Page Index in Terminal (conflicts with FindAction in IntelliJ)